I-275 CIRCLE FREEWAY TRIVIA

 The fountain shown in the third card above was donated to the people of Clifton by Henry Probasco, the person who donated the Tyler Davidson Fountain in honor of his business partner.
 This fountain was dedicated in 1887 and is located on Clifton Avenue near McAlpin Avenue.
 10 feet tall the top basin had an attached dipper for drinking.
 The lower basin was for watering horses, and at ground level there are side bowls that provide water for thirsty dogs.
 The last image shows what the fountain looks like today.

-Harrison & North Bend South on Harrison Harrison Avenue
+Harrison & North Bend Harrison & Cheviot Avenues

-The 2nd non-postcard image above shows what the area in the 1st card looks like today.
+The 2nd and 4th non-postcard images above shows what the areas in the postcards to the left look like today.

 DELHI (SAYLER PARK)